-- o Minimum of ten (10) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current semester, up to expulsion for a specified time which may include permanent expulsion. - o Contact law enforcement and other agencies as appropriate.
+- o Minimum of ten (10) days out-of-school suspension. - o Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current semester, up to expulsion for a specified time which may include permanent expulsion. - o Contact law enforcement and other agencies as appropriate.

-Third and Subsequent Offenses:
+• Third and Subsequent Offenses:

-- Ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current school year, up to permanent expulsion. - Contact law enforcement and other agencies as appropriate.
+- o Ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current school year, up to - o permanent expulsion. - o Contact law enforcement and other agencies as appropriate.

 c.
-Physical Violence with Harm:
+Physical Violence With Harm: